Sunlighter/GraphicsTerminal/README.md

 (the user will still be able to select the text and copy it to the clipboard).
 You can also display your choice of `MessageBoxButtons`.

-The function takes four arguments: `labelText` (which appears above the edit control and may be something like &ldquo;Type your text here:&rdquo;), `isReadOnly`, `content`, and `buttons`.
+There are two overloads to this function.
+The first one takes four arguments: `labelText` (which appears above the edit control and may be something like &ldquo;Type your text here:&rdquo;), `isReadOnly`, `content`, and `buttons`.
+The second overload takes a `contentReturn` argument, which is a `StrongBox<string>`.
+(The `contentReturn` argument comes after the `content` argument in the list.)

-You will get back a `TE_BigTextEntry` object, which contains a `DialogResult` and a `Text` property.
+You will typically get back a `TE_BigTextEntry` object, which contains a `DialogResult` and a `Text` property.
 The modified text is always returned, even if the user clicked `Cancel`, so be careful to honor the user&rsquo;s wishes and discard it when appropriate.

 It is also possible you will get back a `TE_UserCloseRequest`.

+If the `contentReturn` argument was specified, the value of the `StrongBox<string>` will be set to the string that was in the box at the time `GetBigTextAsync` returned (regardless of whether it returned `TE_BigTextEntry` or `TE_UserCloseRequest`).
+This allows that, if the close box was clicked, you can ask the user if they&rsquo;re sure, and if they choose &ldquo;no,&rdquo; you can return them to the text editor with the same text as before, so they don&rsquo;t lose their changes.

 ### ShowBusyFormAsync